EwenG/lein-to-deps/README.md

       (spit "deps.edn" (with-out-str (pprint/pprint deps-map))))))
 ```

-Create a script at the root of the project called `lein-to-deps.sh`:
+Create a script at the root of the project called `lein-to-deps.sh` and execute it:

 ```
 #!/bin/sh